mahulchak/quickmerge/README.md

    ```
    Finally, use 'quickmerge' to merge the two assemblies (note: the order of the self and hybrid assembly is important:
    ```
-	quickmerge -d out.rq.delta -q hybrid_assembly.fasta -r self_assembly.fasta -hco 5.0 -c 1.5 -l n -ml m
+	quickmerge -d out.rq.delta -q query_assembly.fasta -r reference_assembly.fasta -hco 5.0 -c 1.5 -l n -ml m
    ```
    Description of the parameters:

+   -q: Query assembly.
+Either hybrid or PacBio only assembly can be the query assembly. see <a href ="https://github.com/mahulchak/quickmerge/wiki">quickmerge wiki</a> for details

+   -r: Reference assembly.
+Either hybrid or PacBio only assembly.

    -hco: controls the overlap cutoff used in selection of anchor contigs.
 Default is 5.0.

    -c: controls the overlap cutoff for contigs used for extension of the anchor contig.
 Default is 1.5.

    For both "hco" and "c", bigger the number, more stringent is the criteria for contig selection (which will lead to fewer contigs being merged).
 If they are too small (<1), chances of spurious merging will increase.

    -l: controls the length cutoff for anchor contigs.
-A good rule of thumb is to start with the N50 of the 'self_assembly.fasta'.
-E.g. if the N50 of your self_assembly.fasta is 2Mb.
-Then use 2000000 as your cutoff.
-Lowering this value will lead to more merging but may increase the probability of mis-joins.
+A good rule of thumb is to start with 1000000 (1Mb) or bigger number.
+However, if N50 of your reference assembly is less than 1 Mb then you can use 500000 (500Kb) as your cutoff.
+Lowering this value may lead to more merging but may increase the probability of mis-joins.

    -ml: controls the minimum alignment length to be considered for merging.
 This is especially helpful for repeat-rich genomes.
 Default is 0 but higher values (>5000) are recommended.